shannon-lab/zapdos/doc/content/source/kernels/ReactionSecondOrderLogForShootMethod.md

 ## Overview

-`ReactionSecondOrderLogForShootMethod` is the derivative of an second order reaction term used to calculate the sensitivity variable for the shoothing method.
+`ReactionSecondOrderLogForShootMethod` is the derivative of a second order reaction term used to calculate the sensitivity variable for the shoothing method.
 For more information on the implementation of the shoothing method within Zapdos, please reference to [ShootMethodLog.md].

 ## Example Input File Syntax